 GDR or Intra Refresh (IR, also Progressive IR (PIR)) is a technique used to reduce encoder-decoder end-to-end delay.
 The key idea is to limit the large bitrate variations between I frames and B frames while maintaining the same random access period.
 Indeed, intra picture bits sizes are significantly higher than inter ones, and therefore introduce a transmission time overhead.

 In the context of last meeting CE11 [1], several proposals for normative handling of GDR were presented at Gothenburg [2].
 Two solutions used Constrained Intra Prediction (CIP) tool and a third one was using a dedicated intra refresh signalling.
-However, these solutions were put aside because managing CIP with the VVC partitioning and Intra prediction complexity was asserted to be not insignifiant, especially at the decoding side.
+However, these solutions were put aside because managing CIP with the VVC partitioning and Intra prediction complexity was asserted to be somewhat complex, especially at the decoding side.
 A straightforward solution was then proposed [3] by extending the virtual boundaries concept [4] to intra prediction.
 This option is less complex than the support of CIP tools since its impact on intra reference pixels is similar to that of picture boundaries.

 Growing interest in GDR has led to the creation of a first Core Experiment at Geneva meeting CE11 [2].
 This CE was maintained at Gothenburg meeting as CE2 [5] to evaluate the solution, among others, proposed in [3].
 Specific test conditions have been discussed and agreed on by all proponents.
 This CE main objective is to compare the various GDR methods listed in 3 categories: virtual boundary based, slice boundary based, and wave-front based.
 This contribution is focused on virtual boundary based methods.